GeorgeWL/svelte-app/README.md

 # sapper-template

+Experimenting with using [Svelte](//github.com/sveltejs/svelte) with the [static gen](https://jamstack.org/generators/) framework of Sapper, in order to create a new portfolio website.

-The default [Sapper](https://github.com/sveltejs/sapper) template, available for Rollup and webpack.
+Using the default [Sapper](https://github.com/sveltejs/sapper) template, available for Rollup and webpack.

 ## Getting started